ironbee/ironbee/clipp/clipp.md

 When the generator returns false, a singular, i.e., NULL, input will be sent through the modifier chain.
 This allows modifiers to detect end-of-input conditions and produce additional input if appropriate, e.g., for aggregation or reordering.
-Modifiers that are not concerend with end-of-input conditions should immediately return true when passed a singular input.
+Modifiers that are not concerned with end-of-input conditions should immediately return true when passed a singular input.
 The chain will be complete when the generator returns false and a singular input reaches the consumer.